Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

-\textit{Conclusions.} We have studied FBCs in strongly interacting CDW-modulated nanowires and in Corbino disks in the FQHE regime at odd filling factors threaded by an external flux.
+\textit{Conclusions.} We studied FBCs in strongly interacting CDW-modulated nanowires and in Corbino disks in the FQHE regime at odd filling factors threaded by an external flux.
 In both cases, the FBC displays universal features that do not depend on microscopic details of the models such as the exact values of the interaction parameters.
-In the nanowire (FQHE) case, we find that the FBC depends linearly on the phase offset (flux) with a quantized slope that is determined by the filling factor.
+In the nanowire (FQHE) case, the FBC depends linearly on the phase offset (flux) with a quantized slope that is determined by the filling factor.
 Furthermore, the different possible values of the FBC at a fixed phase offset (flux) label different degenerate ground states that cannot be adiabatically connected.
 The observation of these features is well within experimental reach and opens up a promising route to probe strongly interacting phases via FBCs.

 As an outlook, we note that our findings can readily be extended to more general filling factors $\nu=k/(2l+1)$, where $k$ is an integer that is coprime to $2l+1$.
-The slope of the linear flux dependence will then again be determined by $\nu$, and a given branch of the FBC will be $2\pi(2l+1)$-periodic under adiabatic evolution of $\Phi$ with $k$ jumps of size unity occurring at specific values of $\Phi$.
+A given branch of the FBC will be $2\pi(2l+1)$-periodic under adiabatic evolution of $\Phi$ with $k$ jumps of size unity occurring at specific values of $\Phi$.

 \textit{Acknowledgments.} We thank Flavio Ronetti for helpful discussions.
 This work was supported by the Deutsche Forschungsgemeinschaft via RTG 1995, the Swiss National Science Foundation (SNSF) and NCCR QSIT and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769.
 We acknowledge support from the Max Planck-New York City Center for Non-Equilibrium Quantum Phenomena.
 Simulations were performed with computing resources granted by RWTH Aachen University under project thes0753.
 Funding was received from the European Union's Horizon 2020 research and innovation program (ERC Starting Grant, Grant Agreement No. 757725).